-- 99. (1) The by-law on Municipal Land Use Planning, 2015 is hereby repealed. - (2) Any approval, granted or in force in terms of By-law Municipal Land Use Planning, 2015, and in existence immediately before the commencement of this By-law, remains in force and is regarded to have been issued or granted in accordance with this By-law and in terms of the corresponding provisions of applicable by-laws for the period for which, and subject to the conditions under which, it was issued or granted under the repealed by-law until withdrawn, amended or extended in terms of applicable by-laws. - (3) Any action taken, application or appeal lodged in terms of the By-law Municipal Land Use Planning, 2015 and that has not been finalised before this by-law comes into operation, must be administered and finalised as if the By-law on Municipal Land Use Planning, 2015, had not been repealed.
+- 99. (1) The Stellenbosch Bylaw on Municipal Land Use Planning, 2015 is hereby repealed. - (2) Any approval, granted or in force in terms of the By-law on Municipal Land Use Planning, 2015, and in existence immediately before the commencement of this By-law, remains in force and is regarded to have been issued or granted in accordance with this By-law and in terms of the corresponding provisions of applicable by-laws for the period for which, and subject to the conditions under which, it was issued or granted under the repealed By-law until withdrawn, amended or extended in terms of applicable by-laws. - (3) Any action taken, application or appeal lodged in terms of the Stellenbosch By-law on Municipal Land Use Planning, 2015 and that has not been finalised before this by-law comes into operation, must be administered and finalised as if the Stellenbosch By-law on Municipal Land Use Planning, 2015, had not been repealed.